WD Black SN850X Vs. Samsung 990 PRO: Clash of the Titans

 Samsung 990 Pro Versus WD Black SN850X

-Western Digital is also holding back on Gen5, meaning that the WD Black SN850X is still the fastest NVMe SSD from WD in late 2023.
+Western Digital is also holding back on Gen5, meaning that the WD Black SN850X is still the fastest NVMe SSD from WD at the time of writing.
 This follows the launch patterns from Gen4, with a range of nearly identical SSDs based on a Phison controller being the only alternatives for several months after the rollout of a new interface.

 In any event, the WD Black SN850X and Samsung 990 PRO are two of the fastest Gen4 SSDs to date.
-It’s quite likely that they will keep their top spots – not just because users move Gen5 SSDs, but also because these drives largely max out the Gen4 interface.
+And it’s quite likely that they will keep their top spots indefinitely – not just because manufacturers and users move to Gen5 SSDs, but also because they largely max out the Gen4 interface.

 SN850X Vs. 990 PRO: Specifications